Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Eternal- being without beginning or end.
 Quality of essence rather than quantity.
 God's intrinsic nature is of eternal essence; qualatative, unchanging, divine, timeless.
 Existing outside of time (transcendant).

-Ethereal- characterized by lightness or nonsubstance, intangible, impalpaple, subjective.
+Ethereal- characterized by lightness or nonsubstance, intangible, impalpaple, subjective, non-coporeal, immaterial, spiritual.

 Ethics- branch of axiology concerned with moral values.
 The "good", "the right", "the noble"; what one ought to or should do.